 Elizabeth Allen-Cannon is an artist working primarily in painting and collage.
 Her work explores the amorphous and unstable qualities of feminine stereotypes, as well as constructions of feminine authorship and selfhood.
-Often dated, sentimental, and matronly, her paintings are sites for the obsessive untangling of the past, and for the endless project of self-reinvention as a means to achieve emotional autonomy.
-She has participated in residencies at the Charlotte Street Foundation (Kansas City, MO ) and Ox-bow (Saugatuck, MI).
-Her work has been exhibited in New American Paintings, Nationale (Portland, OR), Roots and Culture Contemporary Art Center (Chicago, IL), and Carthage College (Kenosha, WI).
+Attracted to that which is dated, sentimental, and matronly, she uses painting as a site for the obsessive untangling of the past, and for the endless project of her own self-reinvention.
+She has participated in residencies at the Charlotte Street Foundation (Kansas City, MO ), Ox-bow (Saugatuck, MI), and Wassaic Project (Wassaic, NY).
+Her work has been published in New American Paintings and exhibited at Nationale (Portland, OR), Roots and Culture Contemporary Art Center (Chicago, IL), and Carthage College (Kenosha, WI).
 In 2015, her artist book Native Tongues was acquired by the Artist Book Library at the Museum of Modern Art in New York.
-Elizabeth taught as a Post-MFA Teaching Fellow at the University of Chicago in the Spring of 2018.
-Most recently, she was the 2018 August Education Fellow and Artist-in-Residence at Wassaic Project (Wassaic, NY).
+Most recently, she curated the exhibited Jon Napoles: Devil City at Orlando Museum of Art (Orlando, FL).